min69u/Reforestation/README.md

-## How do you make a hankie dance?
-Put a little boogie in it.
+## How does the moon cut his hair?
+Eclipse it.